gagata/ha-smarthub-energy-sensor/README.md

 2. **Password**: Your SmartHub portal password
 3. **Host**: Your energy provider's SmartHub domain (e.g., `yourprovider.smarthub.coop`)
 4. **Account ID**: Found on your billing statements
-5. **Location ID**: Retrieved from the SmartHub portal (see instructions below)

-### Getting Your Location ID

-The Location ID is required for the integration to work properly.
-Here's how to find it:

-1. Log into your SmartHub portal
-2. Navigate to the "Usage Explorer" page
-3. Open your browser's Developer Tools (F12)
-4. Go to the "Network" tab
-5. Refresh the page or navigate within the usage section
-6. Look for a call to `services/secured/utility-usage/poll`
-7. Click on this request and go to the "Payload" or "Request" tab
-8. Copy the value of the `serviceLocationNumber` field

 ### Setup Process